derekrodgers/derekrodgers/README.md

 For fun between classes, I've been working on an interactive dashboard for exploring Vancouver's Public Trees.
 [Check it out](https://databyderek.shinyapps.io/vancouver-trees-dashboard/)!

-I love solving complex technical problems, especially anything related to wrangling, analyzing, interactively exploring, and interpreting data.
+I love solving complex technical problems, especially wrangling, analyzing, interactively exploring, and interpreting data.

 If you want to connect, shoot me a message on LinkedIn!